Alt-Org/StuffDump/README.md

 # StuffDump

-This a **repo** to sort miscellaneous incoming stuff and save it for later use.
+This a **repo** to sort miscellaneous incoming (supposedly  final) stuff and save it for later use in the game project.

+If you do not known where to put it, use **Incoming** folder.

 ## Graphics pipeline